jwc225/airbnb-singapore-visualization/README.md

 ## Work in Progress

 - add new cities and listing data to visualize
-  - create select menu for use to choose city
+  - create select menu for user to choose city